-RE: Clarification to the Edwards Aquifer Habitat Conservation Plan (EAHCP) Key Management Objective of "proportional expansion" and creation of "restoration reaches" for the Comal and San Marcos River for the Incidental Take Permit (#TE-63663A-1).
+RE: Clarification to the specified vegetation in Table 4-1 of the Edwards Aquifer Habitat Conservation Plan (EAHCP) Biological Goals for fountain darter habitat in the Comal River for the Incidental Take Permit (#TE-63663A-1).

-On behalf of the City of New Braunfels, the City of San Marcos, Edwards Aquifer Authority, the San Antonio Water System, and Texas State University (collectively the Permittees of the Incidental Take Permit #TE-63663A-1), I am providing a clarification to the to the Edwards Aquifer Habitat Conservation Plan (EAHCP) Key Management Objective of "proportional expansion" for the Comal and San Marcos Springs ecosystems (EAHCP § 4.1.1.1 and § 4.1.1.2).
+On behalf of the City of New Braunfels (CoNB), the City of San Marcos (CoSM), Edwards Aquifer Authority (EAA), the San Antonio Water System (SAWS), and Texas State University (collectively the Permittees of the Incidental Take Permit #TE-63663A-1), I am providing a clarification to the Edwards Aquifer Habitat Conservation Plan (EAHCP) to remove non-native aquatic vegetation goals in Tables 4-1 (p.
+4-4) and replace them with native aquatic vegetation goals for the Comal Springs ecosystem.
+As a result of these changes, adjustments to the coverage of the specific native aquatic vegetation has also been altered to respond to lessons learned in restoring fountain darter habitat.